mothur/mothur.github.io/_wiki/cluster.classic.md

     AA1238 AA1238,AA1238.1
     ...

-A names file is not required, but depending on the data set to be analyzed, could significantly accelerate the processing time of downstream calculations.
+A name file is not required, but depending on the data set to be analyzed, could significantly accelerate the processing time of downstream calculations.
 Although this is a simple example, the 98 sequence amazon data set has two pairs of duplicate sequences (U68618